Yamaha E-70/EX-2

 To the left you can see the sine waveform generator for the organ tones (named 'Flute').

-You can see two resistor ladders are used, to get the full 11 bits range.
+You can see two resistor ladders are used, to get the full 11 bits (2048 steps) range.
 There's also external opamps for further buffering.

 Interestingly the waveform generators for the orchestra are slightly more complex as they allow for interpolation.
 Digitally generated audio had one more issue that needed tackling: aliasing in waveforms with high harmonic overtone content.

-There's the same two resistor ladders, but there's additional control circuitry that will generate interpolation address data.
+There's the same two resistor ladders, but there's additional control circuitry that will generate interpolation address data, essentially smoothing the waveform out like a digital low-pass filter.
+This interpolation can go so far it can even turn the waveforms into almost-sine waves (see diagram below).

 The Analog Glory (VCF, VCA)

-This is the part where the commonly seen claim of "turn your E-70 into a CS-80!" becomes somewhat true!
+This is the part where the commonly seen claim of "turn your E-70 into a CS-80" becomes somewhat true!
+Below you can see a block diagram of a single voice, sans the digital section.

-This isn't a problem however as there's an entire additive sine-wave synth in the organ that allows you to fill up the low end if needed.
+This isn't a problem however as there's an entire additive sine-wave synth in the organ, namely the flutes, that allows you to fill up the low end if needed.

 Having heard Marc's Son Of GX in action I was surprised how full & rich the sounds are.
 The basses are absolutely thunderous.